Serialization

 When does a class need to be serializable?

-Will an object of your class type ever be sent over a Link between Components, either because the class inherits from SST::Event
+Will an object of your class type ever be sent over a Link between Components, either because the class inherits from SST::Event or is a data member of an SST::Event?
+You need to support serialization.

 Do you want to enable checkpoint/restart of your simulation as a whole?
 Every object that will be checkpointed needs to be serializable.